jdolinay/avr_debug/arduino/readme.txt

 You can copy the avr-debugger folder to your Libraries forder (in your Documents/Arduino on Windows) and use it as any other library.
 See readme.txt in the library for more info.

-Note: the source files .c and .h in this folder are copies of the files in avr8-stub folder.
+Note: the source files .c and .h in this folder/src are copies of the files in avr8-stub folder.
 This is not the best solution - the same files at two places - but I want to have the library complete, ready to just copy and use.
-Make any code changes in the avr8-stub folder; then copy changed files to this arduino library folder to keep the files in sync.
+Make any code changes in the avr8-stub folder; then copy changed files to this arduino library src folder to keep the files in sync.

 2. modified file(s) from the Arduino package - can be useful if you use eclipse IDE.